I use qualitative and quantitative social science methods to study how environmental policies affect economic development.

 Environmental Policy, Natural Resource Management, Agriculture, Fisheries, Indigenous Development, Indigenous Environmental Governance, Indigenous Rights

-(1) As a co-founder of UC Berkeley’s Cannabis Research Center and a Postdoctoral Researcher at McGill University, I am surveying and interviewing cannabis farmers to identify how governments can incentivize farmers to comply with environmental regulations.
+(1) As a co-founder of UC Berkeley’s Cannabis Research Center, I am surveying and interviewing cannabis farmers to identify how governments can incentivize farmers to comply with environmental regulations.

 When California legalized cannabis for recreational use in 2018, the government implemented a suite of standards to regulate farmers for environmental outcomes.
 Among other requirements, to obtain a cultivation permit, farmers must hold a water right, report all their water use, only use organic amendments and track and trace all product from seed to sale.
 The state’s aim is in part to mitigate the impacts of cannabis cultivation in ecologically sensitive watersheds, including those that fish biologists identify as harboring important possibilities for salmon-run recovery.